 For example, your operating agreement will outline regulations and provisions, rules, internal operations, how you manage working capital, voting and liability, fiduciary restraints, how you payout profits, and many other things.

 Because every company’s business owners and unique needs will be different, every company’s operating agreement will be different as well.
-You can ask an attorney for advice on creating your operating agreement, or use our guides:
+You can ask an attorney for advice on creating your operating agreement.

 6. File the Articles of Organization.

 Almost all states require that your LLC file a form that is called the Articles of Organization, or you might hear them referred to simply as Articles.
 As SunDoc, we are able to file your Articles of Organization on your behalf.
 This service is especially useful if time is an issue for you or your other LLC members.